dhryniuk/t-VMPOMC/README.md

    Refer to the comments in the file above for further explanation on problem and simulation setup, key functions, and required (hyper)parameters.

 6. **Example cluster simulation:**
    The pair of scripts `submit_Heisenberg.sh` and `Heisenberg_spin_chain.jl` constitute a simple example cluster simulation that can be run on a Sun Grid Engine server, and can be used to directly reproduce the t-VMPOMC results from Fig. 3 in the paper.
-To run it, simple execute the bash script:
+To run it, simply submit the job:
       ```sh
-   sh submit_Heisenberg.sh
+   qsub submit_Heisenberg.sh
    ```